btcoetzee/app-prometric-playback-api/README.md

 - [Metrics](http://localhost:5000/metrics)

 # Introduction
-The Hello World app is a reference app.
-It core business is a Bookstore.
-This app allows you to manage the inventory of a book store.
+The Playback app is a reference app.
+It core business is Recordings.
+This app receives recordings and stores them in Azure.
 This app is a work in progress and it is not complete yet.

 # Prerequisites
 - [Docker](https://www.docker.com/)